Safeguarding Policy and Procedure

 Child: Anyone under the age of 18.

-Safeguarding: Protecting children and vulnerable adults from abuse or neglect and ensuring their health and development is not impaired.
+Safeguarding: Protecting children and adults at risk from abuse or neglect and ensuring their health and development is not impaired.

 6. Designated Safeguarding Lead (DSL)